Introduction

 At least two types of neural activity modulation have been linked to the effects of expectation.
 Sharpening models propose that expectations suppress neurons that are not tuned to the expected stimulus, thus inhibiting information inconsistent with the expectation (13,14).
 Depending on the level of analysis, this may result in sharper tuning curves (i.e., increased signal-to-noise ratio for expected stimuli) for a particular neuron or small population, amounting to relative expectation enhancement; and/or in sparse responses (i.e., net activity decrease) in a larger population (15).
 In contrast, dampening models posit that expectations suppress neurons that are tuned to the expected stimuli, effectively “explaining away” the prediction error responses (16).
 By cancelling information in line with expectations, uninformative activity in the sensory stream is prevented while favouring novel information (17,18).
 Studies attempting to settle the debate have produced mixed results on both accounts.
 Kok et al. (13) and Garlichs & Blank (19) both found evidence for neural sharpening in the visual domain using fMRI and multivariate pattern analysis (MVPA).
 Another study using 7T fMRI found both suppression of irrelevant neural responses in visual areas and selective enhancement of relevant neural responses in higher-order frontoparietal cortices (20).
 In contrast, Richter et al. (18,21) demonstrated evidence in favour of dampening of neural responses in the visual domain.
 In the latter study, after training participants on a statistical learning task, stimulus features were decoded from fMRI signals separately in expected vs unexpected trials.
 The rationale of the analysis was that, if expectation leads to dampening, the response amplitudes will be lower, and as a result stimulus decoding should be lower in expected trials; conversely, if expectation leads to sharpening, the signal-to-noise ratio will increase, and as a result stimulus decoding should increase in expected trials.
 Both studies found lower decoding for expected trials, consistent with suppressed activity of neuronal populations tuned towards expected stimuli.
 However, electrophysiological research in the area is scarce (17,22), despite its potential for parsing out temporal differences which may go unnoticed in fMRI studies with poor temporal resolution.

 Here, we assessed the effects of expectation on EEG-based stimulus decoding during statistical learning while controlling for repetition effects, which may render the expectation effects impossible to parse out given the similarity between the two phenomena.
 We focused on empirically testing the Opposing Process Theory on visually evoked responses.
+We expected to find univariate evidence of expectation suppression, by way of reduced ERP amplitude to trailing images in valid trials over occipital channels.
+Furthermore, in line with the OPT, we hypothesised that sharpening effects will lead to higher decoding accuracy for valid trailing images earlier within trials, and dampening effects will lead to higher decoding for invalid images later within trials.
 We also explored the dynamics of expectation effects across trials.
 In brief, our results show support for OPT, however with different dynamics within trials than across learning stages.

 Results

 Participants (N=31) were exposed to a sequence of visual scenes (Fig. 1A) while their neural activity was recorded using EEG (see Methods for more details).
 The sequence was manipulated with respect to the expectation of image categories.
 In each trial, participants were presented with two images from nine different categories in quick succession, with five ‘Leading’ categories, and four ‘Trailing’ categories.
+Over 3500 categorised images were used to avoid the repetition of individual stimuli and control for RS.
 Category pairs and the transitional probabilities between them were determined by the transitional probability matrix depicted in Fig. 1B.
 Each participant viewed 1728 trials without prior training and each image was only presented once.

 Behavioural results

 After the EEG recording, a majority of participants (N=21) were asked to perform a categorization task on images drawn from the same categories.
 Transitional probabilities in this task were kept the same as in the EEG session, and participants performed a speeded indoor/outdoor categorization task on the ‘Trailing’ images.
-A paired t-test was conducted to compare reaction times (RTs) in the valid and invalid trials of the categorisation task, in order to assess implicit learning.
-Participants reacted significantly faster in valid trials (mean = 598.9 ms, SEM = 7.2 ms) than in invalid trials (mean = 623.6 ms, SEM = 7.2 ms; t20 = -2.18, p=0.041, two-tailed), demonstrating that the associations between pairings were implicitly learned (Fig. 1C).
+A repeated measures ANOVA was conducted to compare reaction times (RTs) across conditions in order to assess implicit learning, which showed significant differences between conditions (F(2,40) = 4.231, p = 0.022, η2 =0.175).
+Paired t-tests were conducted to further elucidate RT differences in between conditions.
+Participants reacted significantly faster in valid trials (mean = 598.9 ms, SEM = 7.2 ms) than in invalid trials (mean = 623.6 ms, SEM = 7.2 ms; t20 = −2.18, p = 0.041, d = 0.476, two-tailed).
+Participants also reacted significantly faster in valid trials then in neutral trials (mean = 624.7 ms, SEM = 5.7 ms; t20 = 2.88, p = 0.00, d = 0.629, two-tailed).
+There was no significant difference in reaction times between invalid and neutral trials (t20 = 0.120, p = 0.906, d = 0.026, two-tailed).Significant differences between both valid and invalid, and valid and neutral conditions suggest that associations between pairs were learned implicitly (Fig 1C).

 Univariate EEG analyses

 In order to assess the impact of expected vs unexpected trials on visually evoked ERPs, a paired t-test was conducted on the epoched amplitude at channel Oz.
-Unexpected trials resulted in a significantly increased neural response 150 ms after image onset (t(1,26)=3.89, p=0.022) after FWE correction.
+Since previous research has questioned the robustness of univariate effects of ES (11), we conducted a target region-of-interest analysis on the channel showing peak amplitude of the visually evoked response (channel Oz; Fig. 2B).
+Unexpected trials resulted in a significantly more pronounced negative deflection 150 ms after image onset (t26=3.89, p = 0.023) after FWE correction.
 (Fig. 2A).
+This is in line with the idea that neural responses to expected stimuli are attenuated in ES.
+A more conservative and exploratory whole-brain analysis, correcting for all channels and time points failed to reach significance, consistent with the issues raised by Feuerriegel et al. (11).
 The group level topography of the amplitudes differences between valid and invalid trials are represented in Fig. 2B.

 Decoding analyses